Performance Analysis of Indoor VLC Network with Secure Downlink NOMA for Body Blockage Model: Transmission Strategies and Power Allocation Schemes

-In this scheme, each LED source can support flexible management of user rates and provide an efficient way to ensure fairness by adjusting power.
-The LED can still try to optimize the power allocation in order to maximize the sum rate only by the positions of users, where the radiation angle $\overline{\lambda}_{k,n}$ is set as the expected value, and the azimuth angle $\tilde{\omega}_{k,n}$ of $D_k$ is set as the argument of the maximum sum rate.
-By defining the power ratio parameter of NOMA in this scheme as $\beta_k ({\cal K}_n)^{\mathrm{opt}}$, the corresponding optimization problem is formulated as follows~\cite{boyd_2004_convex}
+In this scheme, the LED is able to optimize the power allocation in order to maximize the sum rate only by the positions of users.
+By defining the power ratio parameter of NOMA in this scheme as $\beta_k^{\mathrm{opt}}({\cal K}_n)$, the corresponding optimization problem of maximizing the sum of the optimized transmission rate $\widehat{R}_{k}$ is formulated as follows~\cite{boyd_2004_convex}: